aruizca/aruizca-blog/src/main/resources/jbake/content/blog/2014/05-how-to-reference-a-file-inside-a-grails-plugin.md

 </a>

 Recently I had to creat a Groovy script that copies some files from my plugin to the host application.
 The problem is I did not know how to reference those files inside my plugin.

-If you have the same problem here is the solution:

 ```
 String yourPluginDir = GrailsPluginUtils.pluginInfos.find { it.name == 'your-plugin-name' }.pluginDir
 ```